A 19th-century villa with 5,700m² of grounds and a former stable, nestled

-near the town of Bazas in the Gironde area of France
+in a calm village near the town of Langon in France's Gironde department

 , GIRONDE aquitaine FR